Speak or Translate me - Click here to activate screen reader, translation and accessibility tools

 The following information is collected from you for the performance of an employment contract:

-• Your name, Date of birth, gender and contact details including; address, email address and phone number
+• Contact details including: address, email address and phone number

 • The terms and conditions of your employment